Skip to content

 kubectl get pods -n kube-system -l component=kube-apiserver -o yaml | grep -E "client-ca|oidc|token|webhook"

-# Step 5: Check for rate limiting
+# Step 5: Check for legacy and custom rate limiting admission controllers

 echo "=== Rate Limiting ==="